310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 The idea that such creatures could reach a “breaking point” in their instincts and go on a rampage is usually born from mankind’s own unique rationalization.

-Instead of the things that society perceives as dangerous, what’s actually much more dangerous is the capacity of humans to think that way.
+Contrary to what society perceives as dangerous, what’s actually much more dangerous is the capacity of humans to think that way.
 Sora finds that really interesting~♪
 {% endbubble %}

 {% bubble Hinata %}